 top of page

 Hot pavement and other surfaces can burn your dog’s paws.
-If you think your dog has burned paw pads, follow these first aid steps.
+If you think your dog has burned paw pads, follow these first aid steps on how to treat your paw burns.
 Written by Kaitlyn Arford — Medically reviewed by Dr. Erica Irish Updated June 22, 2023

 • If your pooch has paw pad burns, talk to your vet — Your veterinarian can determine the severity of your dog’s paw pad burns and what kind of treatment is needed.